19th Century fashion trend threatens bird populations

 From the beginning, Audubon chapters in California have been a remarkably effective, independent voice for conservation.
 For example, in the late 1970s, many supported the expansion of Redwood National Park, while the National organization backed a compromise plan.
 The chapter perspective carried the day.

 California chapters were among the first to highlight the dangers of wind turbines to birds, and Bay Area chapters sued over the deaths of protected birds at Altamont Pass.
 These chapters have truly led the way on creating a responsible renewable energy future, and helped inform National Audubon Society policies that don't force us to choose between renewable energy and wildlife protection.

 As the California Condor dropped further toward extinction in the 1970s, Audubon pushed the federal government to take action.
 Audubon was co-leader of the team that caught the last remaining condors for captive breeding, and continues to work on behalf of the bird today.

 A battle over Mono Lake

-In the late 1970s, Audubon joined with the Mono Lake Committee went to court to halt the diversion of water from Mono Lake.
+In the late 1970s, Audubon joined with the Mono Lake Committee and went to court to halt the diversion of water from Mono Lake.
 Their eventual victory set a major precedent for the protection of water resources throughout the state.

 Audubon California and beyond

 Audubon California was established in 1996 as a field program of the National Audubon Society, overseeing the organization's properties and leading conservation efforts.
 If you look around this website, you'll see a great number of our accomplishments.
 With a wide array of ambitious programs, Audubon California is a force for conservation along the entire Pacific Flyway.